-Join Richard Harrington for an in-depth discussion in this video Recording movies in-camera, part of Up and Running with the Sony Alpha a7 Series.
+Join Richard Harrington for an in-depth discussion in this video Recording movies in-camera, part of Learning to Shoot with the Sony Alpha a7 Series.

 - Recording video with the Sony a7S is very straightforward, as you've been learning.
 In fact, with that dedicated button right on the side, it's obvious that they intend for this to be a perfectly capable video camera.
 Push that button in any record mode, and it will actually start to write video.
 So it doesn't matter what shooting mode you're in.
 Video is just one push away.
 But I can't recommend strongly enough, switch to that dedicated movie mode that we've talked about now.
 Turn the command dial to movie, and you will get the most control over settings.

 When you press record, the camera will automatically use the previous settings.
 Now in this case, the apeture is not being read, because I am using a manual aperture control lens that allows me to adjust the aperture physically on the lens itself.
 But the shutter speed is controlled by the camera.
 And in this case, at 1/200 of a second, that's not ideal.
 So let's change that shutter speed to something more natural for video.
 I should be at 1/50 here.

 And you see that we're a bit overexposed.
 So let's adjust the ISO sensitivity... and take that down.
 There we go.
 It's looking good.
 We have a properly exposed video shot.
 In fact, it's reading a third of a stop underexposed, but I like this slightly darker shot.
 So the black in the background falls off, and the colors are nice and rich.
 You notice that I was able to make adjustments to the settings while it recorded.
 So if you do find yourself needing to make a last-minute change, you can do that.